The European Union (excluding the UK) is the third largest ecommerce market in the world, with total online retail sales of $412 billion annually.

 FBA is particularly well developed in Europe, with a number of unique programs for distributing inventory across the region including European Fulfillment Network (EFN), Multi Country Inventory (MCI), Central European FBA and Pan-European FBA.

-Amazon has a unified seller registration system for its European marketplaces, meaning that a single account can be used to sell across all six websites.
+Amazon has a unified seller registration system for its European marketplaces, meaning that a single account can be used to sell across all the websites.
 Amazon is the leading marketplace in Germany, France, Switzerland, Italy, Spain and the UK, making it the obvious choice for businesses looking to expand to Europe’s largest economies.

 eBay in Europe